MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: MixedNUTS -- Nonlinearly Mixed Classifier

-Since \cref{eq:spca_approx_opt} only has four optimization variables, it can be solved via a grid search algorithm.
-Furthermore, the constraint $\sP_{Z \in \tilde{\gA}_{ca}} \left[ m_{\hspc} (Z) \geq \tfrac{1-\alpha}{\alpha} \right] \geq \beta$ should always be active at optimality.
-To understand this, suppose that for some combination of $s$, $p$, $c$, and $\alpha$, this inequality is satisfied strictly.
-Then, it will be possible to decrease $\alpha$ (i.e., increase $\frac{1-\alpha}{\alpha}$) without violating this constraint, and thereby decrease the objective function.
-Hence, we can treat this constraint as equality, reducing the degrees of freedom to three.
-Specifically, we sweep over a range of $s$, $p$, and $c$ to form a three-dimensional grid, and select the $\alpha$ value that binds the chance constraint.
-Then, we select an $s$, $p$, $c$ combination that minimizes the objective from this grid.
+To simplify notations, let $\tAca \coloneqq \big\{ x + \widetilde{\delta}_{\hln} (x) :\; x \in \tXca \big\}$ denote all correctly predicted minimum-margin perturbed images for $\hln (\cdot)$.
+Inherently, it holds that The approximate hyper-parameter selection problem, which can be solved in surrogate to \cref{eq:spca_opt}, is then Since \cref{eq:spca_approx_opt} only has four optimization variables, it can be solved via a grid search algorithm.
+Furthermore, the constraint $\sP_{Z \in \tAca} \big[ m_{\hspc} (Z) \geq \tfrac{1-\alpha}{\alpha} \big] \geq \beta$ should always be active at optimality. \footnote{To understand this, suppose that for some combination of $s$, $p$, $c$, and $\alpha$, this inequality is satisfied strictly.
+Then, it will be possible to decrease $\alpha$ (i.e., increase $\frac{1-\alpha}{\alpha}$) without violating this constraint, and thereby further reduce the objective value.} Hence, we can treat this constraint as equality, reducing the searching grid dimension to three.
+Specifically, we sweep over a range of $s$, $p$, and $c$ to form the grid, and calculate the $\alpha$ value that binds the chance constraint for each combination.
+Among the grid, we then select an $s$, $p$, $c$ combination that minimizes \cref{eq:spca_approx_opt}'s objective.

-The resulting algorithm is \cref{alg:spca_opt}.
-As discussed above, this algorithm only needs to query MMAA's APGD components once on a small set of data, and all other steps are simple mathematical operations.
-Hence, \cref{alg:spca_opt} is efficiently solvable.
-Also note that it is not necessary to solve \cref{eq:spca_approx_opt} to a very high accuracy due to the discrete nature of the approximated objective function.
-Thus, the number of candidate values for $s$, $p$, and $c$ can be small, and \cref{alg:spca_opt} is highly efficient despite the triply nested loop structure. \cref{sec:run_time} reports the run time of \cref{alg:spca_opt}.
+The resulting algorithm is \Cref{alg:spca_opt}.
+As discussed above, this algorithm only needs to query MMAA's APGD components once on a small set of validation data, and all other steps are simple mathematical operations requiring minimal computation.
+Additionally, note that the optimization precision of Algorithm 1 is governed by the discrete nature of the evaluation dataset.
+I.e., with a dataset consisting of 10,000 examples (such as the CIFAR-10 and CIFAR-100 evaluation sets), the finest optimization accuracy one can expect is $0.01\%$ in terms of objective value (accuracy).
+Hence, it is not necessary to solve \cref{eq:spca_approx_opt} to a high accuracy.
+Moreover, as shown in \Cref{fig:sensitivity} in \Cref{sec:sensitivity}, which analyzes the sensitivity of the formulation \cref{eq:spca_approx_opt}'s objective value with respect to $s$, $p$, and $c$, the optimization landscape is relatively smooth.
+Therefore, a relatively coarse grid (512 combinations in our case) can find a satisfactory solution, and hence \Cref{alg:spca_opt} is highly efficient despite the triply nested loop structure.
+Furthermore, the base classifier raw logits associated with $\hln (\cdot)$'s minimum-margin perturbations do not depend on $s$, $p$, $c$ and can be cached.
+Hence, the number of forward loops is agnostic to the search space size.

+All of the above makes \cref{alg:spca_opt} efficiently solvable.
+In practice, the triply-nested grid search loop can be completed within ten seconds on a laptop computer, and performing MMAA on 1000 images requires 3752/10172 seconds for CIFAR-100/ImageNet with a single Nvidia RTX-8000 GPU.